Wicca

 Esbats

 Esbats are rituals held during the full moon and sometimes the new moon.
-These gatherings are opportunities for Wiccans to perform magic, celebrate, and commune with the divine.
+These gatherings provide opportunities for Wiccans to perform magic, celebrate, and commune with the divine.
+The phases of the moon guide these rites, reinforcing the tradition's alignment with celestial energies.

 Magic and Spellwork

-Magic and spellwork are integral to Wiccan practice.
-Wiccans use various tools, such as athames (ritual knives), wands, chalices, and pentacles, to cast spells and perform rituals.
+Magic and spellwork are integral aspects of Wiccan practice.
+Wiccans often use tools like athames (ritual knives), wands, chalices, and pentacles to cast spells and conduct rituals.
+These practices channel personal energy and natural forces to achieve spiritual and practical goals.

 Cultural Impact